Quail58/odin-recipes/README.md

 # odin-recipes
 This is a project I am working on demonstrating using links inside HTML
-I am creating a home page, that will link to different cocktail recipes I like
+I have created a page that lists the negroni and its variations
+Each page has a brief description of the coctail and how to make it